TencentARC/ArcNerf/README.md

     - NeuS with hashGrid embed + volume pruning -> NeuS-NGP model
   - Plug-in the modules like volume pruning makes the speed faster and generate better result.
 See [expr](docs/expr.md) for more detail.
   - foreground_model and background_model are separate well.
 They each bound the modeling in in-out area by sphere, volume and other geometry structure.
-It is suitable for common daily captured video.
+It is suitable for common daily captured video. which provide high quality object mesh and background rendering at the same time

   - Unified dataset and benchmark:
     - We split the dataset following on official repo, and all methods are running under the same settings for fair comparison.
     - We also make unittests for the datasets and you are easy to check whether the configs on the data is correct.

 ![data](assets/datasets/pts_pc.gif)